 “Who do you think that it could be?”

 I expressed my doubt that there was any case for any abuse going on at all.
 The allegations that I had heard for a case of abuse seemed fairly slim.
-They came from the mouth of a four and a half year old and were not at all clear.
+They were alleged to have came from the mouth of a four and a half year old and were then transmitted to me via an anonymous informant and then via some complete strangers.
+I'm not surprised that they were not at all clear.

 I didn’t tell them, but it seemed that their ‘open minds’ to the responses of my son, were actually minds open to anything that might possibly be construed as abuse.
 The playing in the shower it later occurred to me probably referred to us playing with his toys.
 It seems dreadful that such cases must rest on the testimony of one so young, so innocent, so naïve.
 Moreover, I consider it criminal that one so young should even by involved in this process, but I guess there is little alternative in cases of genuine abuse.